-Syrian civil war: Ceasefire brokered by Russia and Turkey in effect
+Syrian civil war: Sporadic clashes but ceasefire holds

 "I heard no skirmishes or shelling over the last 12 hours," Ahmad Khabir, a resident of Idlib told CNN.

+Turkish Prime Minister Binali Yildirim, speaking after Friday prayers in the capital of Ankara, said he hoped the ceasefire leads to "a sustainable peace that would prevent further bloodshed and the killing of civilians, innocents and children."

-On Thursday, Russian President Vladimir Putin announced the agreement that the Syrian government and opposition rebels would cease fighting in the country's long-running civil war.
+On Thursday, Russian President Vladimir Putin announced the agreement in which the Syrian government and opposition rebels would cease fighting in the country's long-running civil war.
 Putin described the agreement as "very fragile" and said it demanded "special attention and patience."

 The brutal civil war has raged on for nearly six years and killed an estimated 400,000 people.